-Criteria JORC Code explanation Commentary Villanovena I Mina and Borehole Location Plan - Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-Average Li mg/L: 284.4 MAX Li mg/L: 313 MIN Li mg/L: 254 for second borehole Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-The grid system used is Argentina Gauss_Kruger POSGAR (WGS-84) zone 3 depending the location of the salar.
+Criteria JORC Code explanation Commentary Villanovena Mina, and Borehole Location Plan - Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. sample results not being reported.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+The grid system used is Argentina Gauss_Kruger POSGAR (WGS-84) zone 2 & zone 3 depending the location of the salar.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 Brine will be sampled and analysed for chemical makeup, borehole has been converted to a piezometer well for observation and pumping tests will be carried out to provide information on the hydrogeologic properties of the aquifers and potential extractability of brines.